 Choose an already configured storage from the dropdown list.
 The processed emails will be stored here.
 (For more information how to set storages check section Storages above.)

 ✓ Item filtering:

-This configuration enables for you to filter among your mailbox-items by 3 types of criteria: by age, size or message class.
-It is also enabled to use more filters simultaneously.
+This configuration allows you to filter among your mailbox-items by 3 types of criteria: by age, size or message class.
+It is also possible to use more filters simultaneously.
 To activate any of these filters, check the corresponding checkbox first, then click on the button to open the filter dialog:

 - Age filter:

-If you select an option from the “Select filtration type” list, and check the Use Dates checkbox, and specify a date, then the age filter will filter out all items, of which sent date is younger/older than this specific date.
+If you select an option from the “Select filtration type” list and check the Use Dates checkbox and specify a date, then the age filter will filter out all items, which have the sent date younger/older than this specific date.
 It is also possible to specify certain time interval with the Use Dates function.
 In this case the items falling under this sent date interval will be filtered out.
 This age filtering type should be used if you would like to process emails with a specific sent date.

 Examples of using dates: